Cannabis Indica: Origins, History, and Information

 It is effortless and convenient to use the system that is described in the previous section.
 It is called the three type system, and you can surely use it to choose the strains that may be offered to you.
 But the thing is, it is suitable for beginner cannabis users but what about the frequent flyers of the Cannabis Realm.
 How do the regulars know that they are using the right thing?
 So let’s get on with Indica vs. Sativa

 The answer to this recent statement is Cannabinoid and Terpenes.
 But we will come back to these later.
-First, we are going to quote an interview from Leafly that tells you something about the correlations between species and effects of cannabis.
+First, we are going to quote an interview from Leafly that tells you something about the correlations between species and the effects of cannabis.

 In it, Leafly interviews Dr. Ethan Russo, a world-class and renowned neurologist, and Cannabis research.
-There is also an interview of Dr. Jeffrey Raber (Ph.D.), a chemist who founded the first commercial and independent lab to analyze Cannabis terpenes.
+There is also an interview with Dr. Jeffrey Raber (Ph.D.), a chemist who founded the first commercial and independent lab to analyze Cannabis terpenes.

-When asked about if the strains of the cannabis plant should have a bearing on a customer’s selection, his response was “The way that the sativa and Indica labels are utilized in commerce is nonsense,” Russo told Leafly.
-“The clinical effects of the cannabis chemovar have nothing to do with whether the plant is tall and sparse vs. short and bushy, or whether the leaflets are narrow or broad.”
+When asked if the strains of the cannabis plant should have a bearing on a customer’s selection, his response was “The way that the sativa and Indica labels are utilized in commerce is nonsense,” Russo told Leafly.
+“The effects of the cannabis chemovar have nothing to do with whether the plant is tall and sparse vs. short and bushy, or whether the leaflets are narrow or broad.”
 He continued.
 Dr. Raber also had a similar response.
 He replied, “There is no factual or scientific basis to making these broad sweeping recommendations, and it needs to stop today.
 What we need to seek to understand better is which standardized cannabis composition is causing which effects, when delivered in which fashions, at which specific dosages, to which types of [consumers].”

 All of this represents the fact that not all indicas will be relaxing or not all sativas will be energetic.
 As in there is no rules and regulation about which of these strains are going to behave in a familiar or predictive pattern.